umairx25/Database-GroupProject/README.md

 # GameSearch

-This Java application serves as a simple video game catalogue with basic CRUD (Create, Read, Update, Delete) functionality.
+This Java application serves as a dynamic video game catalogue with Create, Read, Update, Delete functionality.
 Users can view, add, delete, and search for video games, and the application provides sorting options based on various criteria such as name, genre, release date, rating, and download size.
-A sample database of video games 'datagames.txt' is provided to demonstrate the functionality of the program.
+A sample database of video games 'game_info.csv' is provided to demonstrate the functionality of the program.
 ## Table of Contents

 - [Features](#features)